 We can repeat the test cases as required, with maintaining the accuracy for deeper diagnosis that may require for software developers.
 Whereas in manual testing human testers are unable to repeat the tests exactly in the same order every time.

 It’s known that human testers are a bit slower than automation tools used in automated testing.
 Testers in manual testing cannot execute new and improved test cases with the same numbers of testers at the same time.
-But in automated testing, test process can be completed without requiring any additional time even the test case has been changed.
+But in automated testing, the test process can be completed without requiring any additional time even the test case has been changed.

 Although the benefits mentioned above there are some limitations in using automated testing.
 It is not suitable for ad hoc testing and automated scripts need a high level of maintenance required for testing highly dynamic applications.
 Some of the test cases which are newly created and not executed at least once manually are also not suitable for this type of testing.